jessnguyen28/Information-System-Development-Methodologies/README.md

 - **Final Stakeholder Presentation (Slides)**
   Delivered as a team to communicate the system's justification, structure, implementation plan, and stakeholder value

-> *Note: Names and identifying details have been blacked out for confidentiality purposes.*

 ---